Our Top 10 Recommendations for Aquarium Vacuums

 - A strong pump easily removes particles from topmost layer of substrate without disturbing the bottom layer of gravel.

-- The filter design straps the dirt while the water is returned back to the tank.
+- The filter bag collects the particles and dirts while the clear water is returned to the tank.
+Easy to take apart for cleaning.

 Use an Aquarium Vacuum and Keep your fish happy and healthy